vibeus/vibe-website/content/_index.md

       body: |
         The Vibe team has been incredibly open to new ideas to improve the product and even implemented a few suggestions into the most recent software update.
 This type of co-collaboration makes working with Vibe a premier experience.
-Absolutely would recommend to anyone in the market for a digital white-board!
+Absolutely would recommend it to anyone in the market for a digital white-board!
-      url: '#'
+      url: '/customer/'
     - author:
         name: |
           Karen L. Brady